lloydroc/lloydroc.github.io/content/post/unix/iproute2_create_tunnel.md

 ### Let's do some pinging!

-Ok now we need to ping and traceroute to make sure what we have is working:
+OK now we need to ping and traceroute to make sure what we have is working:

 #### Ping/Traceroute from Unix Host 1 to Unix Host 2
 {{< highlight bash >}}